ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/investigate-malicious-email-that-was-delivered.md

 # Find and investigate malicious email that was delivered (Office 365 Advanced Threat Protection Plan 2)

-[Office 365 Advanced Threat Protection Plan 2](office-365-ti.md) enables you to investigate activities that put your users at risk and take action to protect your organization.
+[Office 365 Advanced Threat Protection](office-365-atp.md) enables you to investigate activities that put your users at risk and take action to protect your organization.
 For example, if you are part of your organization's security team, you can find and investigate suspicious email messages that were delivered to your users.
-You can do this by using [Threat Explorer](get-started-with-ti.md#threat-explorer).
+You can do this by using [Threat Explorer (and real-time detections)](threat-explorer.md).

-> [!IMPORTANT]
-> Office 365 Threat Intelligence is now Office 365 Advanced Threat Protection Plan 2, along with additional threat protection capabilities.
-To learn more, see [Office 365 Advanced Threat Protection plans and pricing](https://products.office.com/exchange/advance-threat-protection) and the [Office 365 Advanced Threat Protection Service Description](https://docs.microsoft.com/office365/servicedescriptions/office-365-advanced-threat-protection-service-description).

 ## Before you begin...

 Make sure that the following requirements are met:

-- Your organization has [Office 365 Advanced Threat Protection Plan 2](office-365-ti.md) and [Assign licenses to users in Office 365 for business](https://support.office.com/article/997596b5-4173-4627-b915-36abac6786dc).
+- Your organization has [Office 365 Advanced Threat Protection](office-365-atp.md) (Plan 1 or Plan 2) and [licenses are assigned to users](https://docs.microsoft.com/en-us/office365/admin/subscriptions-and-billing/assign-licenses-to-users).

 - [Office 365 audit logging](turn-audit-log-search-on-or-off.md) is turned on for your organization.

 - Your organization has policies defined for anti-spam, anti-malware, anti-phishing, and so on.
-See [Office 365 Advanced Threat Protection](office-365-atp.md).
+See [Protect against threats in Office 365](protect-against-threats.md).

 - You are an Office 365 global administrator, or you have either the Security Administrator or the Search and Purge role assigned in the Security &amp; Compliance Center.
 See [Permissions in the Office 365 Security &amp; Compliance Center](permissions-in-the-security-and-compliance-center.md).

 ## Dealing with suspicious emails

 Malicious attackers may be sending mail to your users to try and phish their credentials and gain access to your corporate secrets!
-In order to prevent this, you should use the threat protection services offered by Office 365, including Exchange Online Protection and Advanced Threat Protection.
+In order to prevent this, you should use the threat protection services offered by Office 365, including [Exchange Online Protection](eop/exchange-online-protection-overview.md) and [Advanced Threat Protection](office-365-atp.md).
 However, there are times when an attacker could send mail to your users containing a URL and only later on make that URL point to malicious content (malware, etc.).
 Alternatively, you may realize too late that a user in your organization has been compromised, and while that user was compromised, an attacker used that account to send email to other users in your company.
 As part of cleaning up both of these scenarios, you may want to remove email messages from user inboxes.
-In situations like these, you can leverage Threat Explorer to find and remove those email messages!
+In situations like these, you can leverage [Threat Explorer (or real-time detections)](threat-explorer.md) to find and remove those email messages!

 ## Find and delete suspicious email that was delivered

 > [!TIP]
-> [Threat Explorer](get-started-with-ti.md#threat-explorer) (also referred to as Explorer), is a powerful report that can serve multiple purposes, such as finding and deleting messages, identifying the IP address of a malicious email sender, or starting an incident for further investigation.
+> Threat Explorer (also referred to as Explorer), is a powerful report that can serve multiple purposes, such as finding and deleting messages, identifying the IP address of a malicious email sender, or starting an incident for further investigation.
 The following procedure focuses on using Explorer to find and delete malicious email from recipients mailboxes.

 1. Go to [https://protection.office.com](https://protection.office.com) and sign in using your work or school account for Office 365.
 This takes you to the Security &amp; Compliance Center.